hoonzis/hoonzis.github.io/_posts/2016-11-03-charting-options-fsharp-fable-nvd3.md

        member __.legs = strategy.Legs |> List.map (fun l -> LegViewModel(l))
 ```

 This works the first time just for rendering, but as soon as you modify the original **strategy** mutable field and add or remove leg, nothing happens.
-In order to force Vue.js to observe the list, cast it to array:
+In order to force Vue.js to observe the list, one has to cast it to array:

 ```ocaml
 member __.legs = strategy.Legs |> List.map (fun l -> LegViewModel(l)) |> Array.ofList